daththeanalyst/Cargo-Ship-Dataset-Deep-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/25209638-6d30-4bb3-9447-4496cd7038e4)

-### Power BI Dashboard Overview - Detailed Analytics
+### Power BI Dashboard Overview - Page 2 - Detailed Analytics

 This section of the Power BI dashboard provides a more detailed analysis of directional patterns and vessel dimensions, offering insights into how different ship types navigate and their physical characteristics.